-FSNC has implemented policies that are deeply rooted in our culture and people.
-Our policies emphasize the personal responsibility of all board members and employees of FSNC to comply with applicable laws, regulations and guidelines that are issued by any public authorities, emphasizing also that such compliance shall always prevail over business goals and needs.
+FSNC policies are deeply rooted in our culture and people.
+Our policies emphasize the personal responsibility of all board members and employees of FSNC to comply with applicable laws, regulations and guidelines that are issued by any public authorities, emphasizing that such compliance shall always prevail over business goals and needs.
 The FSNC Code of Conduct make specific reference to the obligation of all employees and board members to respect the principles set out in the UN Global Compact, deriving principles from the UN Convention against Corruption, the UN Declaration of Human Rights, the ILO Convention on Fundamental Principles and Rights at Work and the Rio Declaration on Environment and Development.
-Equally, the FSNC Code of Conduct specifically require compliance with the OECD Guidelines for Corporate Governance for multinational enterprises and the UN Convention on the Rights of the Child.
+Equally, the FSNC Code of Conduct specifically requires compliance with the OECD Guidelines for Corporate Governance for multinational enterprises and the UN Convention on the Rights of the Child.

-In the context of work environment and safety, FSNC has implemented policies to ensure a professional, inspired and safe workplace in accordance with mandatory legislation.
-It is FSNC's policy to show respect for all individuals and make active efforts to ensure a good and inclusive working environment characterized by equality and diversity.
-FSNC believes that a healthy workforce contributes to stronger and safer performance in the workplace.
+FSNC has also implemented policies to ensure a professional, inspired and safe workplace in accordance with mandatory legislation.
+FSNC believes that a healthy workforce contributes to stronger and safer performance in the workplace and has made active efforts to ensure a good and inclusive working environment characterized by equality and diversity through its implementation of a Diversity, Equality and Inclusion Strategy within FSNC.

-As per the FSNC Code of Conduct, no harassment, discrimination, differential treatment or other conduct which may be interpreted as threatening or degrading shall ever be permitted.

-As per the FSNC Supplier Code of Conduct, FSNC's business partners and suppliers are required to apply the very same principles in respect of work environment and safety.
+FSNC's Code of Conduct is available in the annually published ESG Report, published on the FSNC website.
+The Code does not permit any harassment, discrimination, differential treatment or other conduct which may be interpreted as threatening or degrading.
+As set out in our Supplier Code of Conduct, FSNC requires business partners and suppliers to apply the same principles in respect of the work environment and safety in the workplace.

-Our Code of Conduct is available on FSNC's website in the annually published ESG report.